oguzhane/dotfiles/README.md

 1. **Install Oh My Posh on Windows (PowerShell):**

-   Oh My Posh should already be available if you've run `devbox install`.
-However, if you need to install it separately on Windows:
+   Oh My Posh should also be installed on the host separately:
    ```powershell
    winget install JanDeDobbeleer.OhMyPosh -s winget
    ```